oriyalperin/OOP_ex3/README.md

 # EX3 - Directed Weighted Graph & Algorithms
-## pyton
 ## Oriya Alperin | Dvir Hackmon
-In this project, we programmed a directed weighted graph and its algorithms
+In this project, we programmed a directed weighted graph and its algorithms in Python.

 ### classes
 * **DiGraph**: